petros-d/docs/docs/runtime-release-notes.md

 ### Bug Fixes

-- Fixed an issue where a custom S3 logging hook prevented users from creating a custom XCom backend with S3 hooks
+- Fixed an issue where Astronomer Cloud's S3 logging hook prevented users from setting up S3 as a custom XCom backend

 ## Astronomer Runtime 4.0.4